jdillenkofer/camera_proxy/README.md

 ## Docker
 The Baichuan protocol uses broadcast requests to discover the target camera. \
 Meaning the container must ran within `Host` network mode for that discovery mode. \
-However, since P2P protocol is implemented, the conatiner could be isolated but UDP listening port is currently dynamic and cannot be defined yet.
+However, since P2P protocol is implemented, the container could be isolated but UDP listening port is currently dynamic and cannot be defined yet.

 ### Building a Docker image